Most Active Stories

 “I know we did Hillsdale Bank BBQ,” Bal said.
 “It’s a bank converted to a restaurant.
 The next weekend they ran out of food …. because of the appearance of Walt Bodine there.
 People were always starving to look for a different place, and Walt found ‘em.”

 The first Walt Bodine Show was at KMBZ.
-But in 1983, then-station manager Sam Scott wooed Walt to public radio and KCUR, where he worked for two decades.
-He loved the listener lines as much as the wide variety of guests.
+But in 1983, then-station manager Sam Scott wooed Walt to public radio and KCUR, where he worked for more than two decades.
+He loved the "listener lines" as much as his wide variety of guests.
 He cultivated a list of regular shows such as the Food Critics, The Movie Critics, Nature in the City, and historic Kansas City, with the late Jane Flynn.

 Patty Cahill, the former general manager of KCUR, learned how important Walt was to the Kansas City community when, by her own admission, she made a bad decision and terminated Walt's show in the ‘90s.
 The response included pickets and biting media editorials.
-She soon brought him back, knowing he was important to the community as well as to KCUR.
+She was fored to bring him back, a decision she now knows was right.

 “Without Walt," Cahill said, “I don’t think we would have come as far as we are in terms of our influence and our part of this community.”